Exploring different subtypes of recurrent event Cox-regression models in modelling lifetime default risk: A tutorial: Introduction and literature review

-We address these gaps in literature by contributing a data-driven comparative study amongst three survival modelling techniques in predicting lifetime default risk.
+We address these gaps in literature by contributing a data-driven and largely pedagogical comparative study amongst three survival modelling techniques in predicting lifetime default risk.
+While these techniques are themselves well-established, we believe our work to be the first to benchmark them explicitly within the context of credit risk modelling.
+Doing so would be of value to practitioner and regulator alike when developing lifetime PD-models.
 This study is accompanied by a novel suite of diagnostics, including a diagnostic tool for measuring sampling representativeness, as formulated in \autoref{sec:resolutionRate}.
-The term-structure of default risk is more rigorously defined in \autoref{sec:recurrentCoxModels}, whereafter we discuss and present three techniques for modelling this term-structure: 1) time to first default (TFD); 2) the AG-technique; and 3) the PWP-technique.
+The term-structure of default risk is more rigorously defined in \autoref{sec:recurrentCoxModels} using survival analysis, whereafter we discuss and present three techniques for modelling this term-structure indirectly: 1) time to first default (TFD); 2) the AG-technique; and 3) the PWP-technique.
 In appropriately assessing the discriminatory power of a Cox-model, we briefly review in \autoref{sec:ROC_time} the fundamentals of tROC-analysis in catering for the censored nature of survival data.
 We further adapt tROC-analysis in \autoref{sec:tROC} to deal with the dependency amongst clustered observations within each spell; a reusable contribution that we shall call the "clustered tROC-extension".
 These techniques (TFD, AG, PWP) are then calibrated using South African mortgage data, as described in \autoref{sec:calibration}.
 Our input space contains a richer and more granular collection of time-fixed, time-varying, macroeconomic, and idiosyncratic factors; all of which engenders greater model performance.
 The modelling results are themselves provided in \autoref{sec:results}, which includes a comparison of the goodness-of-fit and discriminatory power of each Cox-model.
-We also formulate and demonstrate a simple reusable method by which the term-structure of default risk may be estimated from such models.
-The source code of our study, as implemented in the R programming language, is provided in \citet{botha2025recurrencySourcecode}.
-Overall, our study shows that catering for recurrent default events does not alter the modelling results meaningfully; even though doing so seems intuitively beneficial.
+We also formulate and demonstrate a simple reusable method by which the term-structure of default risk may be estimated from such models, as inspired by survival analysis.
+Overall, many of these sections (particularly the reusable diagnostics) can form explicit modelling steps within a broader pedagogical tutorial for guiding the practitioner.
+As such, the source code of our study is provided in \citet{botha2025recurrencySourcecode}, as implemented in the R-programming language.
+Finally, we conclude the study in \autoref{sec:conclusion}.